Skip to content

 • sivtr-core, the library crate in crates/sivtr-core/.

-The binary owns user interaction: CLI parsing, command dispatch, TUI state, and platform-specific hotkey behavior.
-The core crate owns reusable logic: capture, parsing, buffers, selection, search, history, export, config, and Codex session parsing.
+The binary owns user interaction: CLI parsing, command dispatch, TUI state, workspace pickers, and platform-specific launcher/hotkey behavior.
+The core crate owns reusable memory logic: capture, parsing, buffers, selection, search primitives, history, export, config, and agent-provider session parsing.

 sivtr/